sparkflows/sparkflows-docs/docs/aws/introduction.rst

 Introduction
 ============

 Fire Insights is the flagship product from Sparkflows.
 It is seamlessly integrated with AWS.
-With Fire Insights you can perform self-serve data processing, analytics and machine learning on AWS.
+With Fire Insights you can perform self-serve data processing, analytics, and machine learning on AWS.

-Fire Insights integrates with EMR, S3, Redshift, SageMaker, HIVE and Kinesis.
+Fire Insights integrates with EMR, S3, Redshift, SageMaker, HIVE, and Kinesis.

-Fire Insights comes with a number of components including:
+Fire Insights comes with several components including:

-- **Workflow Editor** : To create workflows for data processing, analytics and machine learning.
+- **Workflow Editor**: To create workflows for data processing, analytics, and machine learning.
-- **260+ Processors** : These include reading data from various stores, data processing, machine learning and visualizations.
+- **260+ Processors**: These include reading data from various stores, data processing, machine learning, and visualizations.
-- **Execution Engine** : For executing the workflow on EMR
+- **Execution Engine**: For executing the workflow on EMR
-- **Scheduler** : For scheduling running the workflows at certain time intervals
+- **Scheduler**: For scheduling running the workflows at certain time intervals

 Sparkflows Fire Insights can be deployed to an existing Amazon EMR cluster, or you can use one of our CloudFormation templates to set up a new Amazon EMR Cluster.
 If you use our provided CloudFormation templates we'll create an EMR cluster for you or even an EMR cluster and MySQL instance running in RDS, depending on which template you choose.